Neighbours: The Music

 Neighbours: The Music is a soundtrack album to the Australian soap opera Neighbours.
-It was released in Australia, in 2002 on a dual disc CD and DVD set.
+It was released in Australia in 2003 on a dual disc CD and DVD set.

 Background and release

 "Neighbours: The Music" was released via Sony Records and features an audio CD with seventeen tracks, plus a DVD containing ten videos.

 Track listing

+Reception

+Cameron Adams of the Herald Sun gave Neighbours: The Music three stars out of five.
+He advised skipping the CD, quipping "hearing Selwyn would drive vegetarian Harold Bishop to steak".
+But he recommended the DVD, stating "There's a bogan Kylie, and Holly Valance naked in two videos – one showering away the filth of appearing in a Human Nature clip.
+Elsewhere, there's Delta, Jason, Craig McLachlan, not-so-wonderful twins Gayle and Gillian (above) and Stefan Dennis's truly noxious 'Don't it Make You Feel Good', soap pop's absolute low point."